 Lower Parana River and Rio de la Plata are influenced by the activities that are developed on the upper sections of the river, in Brazil and Paraguay.
-Along the Parana River there are four hydroelectric power stations (Ilha Solteira and Jupiá - Brazil-, Itaipú -Brazil and Paraguay-, and Yaciretá -Paraguay and Hydropower is the Argentina-). most important and renewable source of energy representing 19% of the world's electricity production.
-It is expected that global climate hydrological erosion change. and sedimentation will cause water stress. affecting hydropower generation and affecting the whole Parana Delta - Rio de la Plata system.
+Along the Parana River there are four hydroelectric power stations (Ilha Solteira and Jupiá - Brazil-, Itaipú - Brazil and Paraguay-, and Yaciretá -Paraguay and Argentina-).
+Hydropower is the most important and renewable source of energy representing 19% of the world's electricity production.
+It is expected that global climate change, hydrological erosion and sedimentation will cause water stress, affecting hydropower generation and affecting the whole PD-RP system.